SurveyBods is a survey site that claims to pay you money for completing the surveys they offer.

 But in all honesty, the bad website design and lack of support avenues offered are what really ticked me off with SurveyBods.

-If that isn’t enough for you to make a decision, here’s a summary of their pros and cons to help you decide if this site is for you or not.
+If that isn’t enough for you to make a decision, let’s finish this review with a summary of their pros and cons to help you decide if this site is for you or not.

 - Payment via direct bank transfer is available